autumn-ragland/dropdownRelationTest/README.md

 |
 |___ One Bucket : Bucket ID
 ```
-Item Model : ONLY IN RELATION TO SAMPLE (includes sample model ID)
+Item Model : Only in relation to Sample Model

-Bucket Model : Separate model but optionally linked via bucket id in sample model
+Bucket Model : Separate model but linked via bucket id to Sample Model

 ### Functionally
 - Display drop-down functionality, simple(enum) and complex(object) examples